 House with Chimaeras: Facts and Legends About an Unusual Art Nouveau Building in Kyiv

-House with Chimaeras (or Horodecki House) is one of the most extraordinary buildings in Ukraine in the Modernist era.
-Its construction is asymmetrical and concrete animals, birds, and fishes live there something which, despite its gloom, attracts many tourists.
+House with Chimaeras (or Horodecki House) is one of the most extraordinary buildings in Ukraine from the Modernist era.
+Its asymmetrical structure is filled with concrete animals, birds, and fish.
+This is something which, despite its gloom, attracts many tourists.

 In those days, the house was stunning not only in terms of its appearance but also through its use of innovative technologies.
 Its construction demanded unusual solutions, not least due to its location.
 The building is asymmetrical because it stands on a steep slope.
 It has three floors on Bankova Street side and six on Ivan Franko Square side.
 Also, it was built on concrete piles, and the finishing material was cement, something which had hardly been used before.